 If you have any questions about the crawl space inspection services that we perform then please contact us.

-The inspection process for a crawl space can be very difficult since many entrances are only 18” high by 36” wide.
+The remediation and inspection process for a crawl space can be very difficult since many entrances are only 18” high by 36” wide.
 Also, once a person enters the space they are typically crawling.

 It is very important for a mold inspector to be able to get to all aspects of the space which can sometimes mean crawling up to 60 feet on their stomach.
 The inspector must document the conditions (relative humidity, condition of dirt, condition of wood subfloors, condition of the foundation as well as the condition of the insulation.